 CSC 151 - JAVA Programming: This course introduces computer programming using the JAVA programming language with object-oriented programming principles.
 Emphasis is placed on event-driven programming methods, including creating and manipulating objects, classes, and using object-oriented tools such as the class debugger.
 Upon completion, students should be able to design, code, test, debug JAVA programs.
-Co-Requisites: None

-Pre-Requisites: CIS 110 or CIS 111 or CIS 115 Semester: Fall Class Hours: 2
+Pre-Requisites: CIS 110 or CIS 111 or CIS 115

-CSC 234 - Advanced C++ Programming: This course is a continuation of CSC 134 using C++ programming language with standard programming principles.
-Emphasis is placed on advanced arrays/tables, file management/processing techniques, data structures, subprograms, interactive processing, sort/merge routines, and libraries.
-Upon completion, students should be able to design, code, test, debug, and document programming solutions.
-Co-Requisites: None Pre-Requisites: CSC 134 Semester: Spring Class Hours: 2 Lab Hours: 3 Total Credit Hours: 3 CSC 239 - Advanced Visual Basic Prog: This course is a continuation of CSC 139 using the Visual BASIC programming language with object-oriented programming principles.
+CSC 239 - Advanced Visual Basic Prog: This course is a continuation of CSC 139 using the Visual BASIC programming language with object-oriented programming principles.
 Emphasis is placed on event-driven programming methods, including creating and manipulating objects, classes, and using object-oriented tools such as the class debugger.
 Upon completion, students should be able to design, code, test, debug, and implement objects using the appropriate environment.

-Co-Requisites: None Pre-Requisites: CSC 139 Semester: Spring Class Hours: 2 Lab Hours: 3 Total Credit Hours: 3 CSC 251 - Advanced JAVA Programming: This course is a continuation of CSC 151 using the JAVA programming language with object-oriented programming principles.
-Emphasis is placed on event-driven programming language with object-oriented programming principles.
+Co-Requisites: None Pre-Requisites: CSC 139

+CSC 251 - Advanced JAVA Programming: This course is a continuation of CSC 151 using the JAVA programming language with object-oriented programming principles.
 Emphasis is placed on event-driven programming methods, including creating and manipulating objects, classes, and using object-oriented tools such as the class debugger.
 Upon completion, students should be able to design, code, test, debug, and implement objects using the appropriate environment.

 Co-Requisites: None Pre-Requisites: CSC 151

 CSC 289 - Programming Capstone Project: This course provides an opportunity to complete a significant programming project from the design phase through implementation with minimal instructor support.
 Emphasis is placed on project definition, testing, presentation, and implementation.
 Upon completion, students should be able to complete a project from the definition phase through implementation.
-Co-Requisites: None

-Pre-Requisites:CTI 110, CTI 120, CTS 115, CTS 285 and (CSC 139 and CSC 239) or (CSC 151 and CSC 251) or (CSC 134 and CSC 234)Semester:SpringClass Hours: 1Lab Hours: 4Total Credit Hours: 3
+Pre-Requisites: CTI 110, CTI 120, CTS 115, CTS 285 and (CSC 139 and CSC 239) or (CSC 151 and CSC

+251) or (CSC 134 and CSC 234)